LouisFontaine/manager.one/README.md

 # Manager.one

-Manager.one is a project carried out during a technical test in order to integrate the development teams of manager.one
+Manager.one is a project carried out during a technical test in order to integrate the development team of manager.one

 ### Getting Started